sfigg/commercialization-public/docset/design/component-guidelines/bluetooth.md

     -   [Hardware Offload (HCI)](https://msdn.microsoft.com/library/windows/hardware/dn917903.aspx): Microsoft defines vendor-specific HCI commands and events that are consumed by Windows

-    -   Dual mode support (except in Windows 10 Mobile): Dual mode support for Bluetooth classic and Bluetooth LE.
-For example, a Jabra Pulse sport can transfer heart rate data over Bluetooth LE and stream music over a classic profile.
-Bluetooth classic, the older standard, is still needed for higher data-rate or long-range applications.
+    -   Dual mode support (except in Windows 10 Mobile): Dual mode support for Bluetooth BR/EDR and Bluetooth LE.
+For example, a Jabra Sport Pulse can transfer heart rate data over Bluetooth LE and stream music over a BR/EDR profile.
+Bluetooth BR/EDR, the older standard, is still needed for higher data-rate or long-range applications.

     -   LE privacy 1.1: Windows protects the user’s privacy by randomizing the Bluetooth address whenever it is broadcast.